What Is Mental Abuse, And How Can You Protect Yourself?

 I think I'm experiencing mental abuse, what can I do?

-Am i being emotionally abused?
+Am I being emotionally abused?

 While physical abuse can leave bruises and broken bones, the signs of mental and emotional abuse may be less obvious.
 It can be challenging to identify the warning signs if you are in this situation.
 In addition, someone acting abusively might try to convince you they aren't being abusive by telling you that your experiences are "false" or "crazy."

-According to the Office on Women's Health, emotional and verbal abuse includes "insults and attempts to scare, isolate, or control you," sometimes followed by physical abuse.
+According to the Office on Women's Health, verbal and emotional abuse includes "insults and attempts to scare, isolate, or control you," sometimes followed by physical abuse.
 This type of abuse may start suddenly after a close relationship has already been established.
 People who engage in mental abuse may try to make the other person feel like they are tightly bonded.
 Over time, they may begin to insult or threaten the survivor.

 What are the signs and symptoms of emotional abuse?